1simransaini/DishDispatch/admin/README.md

 - Analytics: Tools like Firebase Analytics or Google Analytics for tracking user engagement and behavior within the app.

 ## Contributing

-We welcome contributions from the community to enhance SWEETO Admin App further.
+We welcome contributions from the community to enhance Admin App further.
 Feel free to fork the repository, make improvements, and submit pull requests.

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/awesome-feature`